Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-working-with-genomics-data-in-R.md

 An extended IUPAC genetic alphabet was also described in 2010 [(Johnson, 2010, *Bioinformatics*)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2865858/#B1).
 The extended code uses additional characters, underlining, and bolding as well as the original 16 character code (all meanings maintained) to denote all possible combinations or relationships between bases.
 Among other uses, this has been valuable for representing genetic varaition in DNA sequences.
 You can explore the details on the extended code in **Tables 2 & 3** of [(Johnson, 2010)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2865858/#B1).

-**BioStrings** and its object classes its object classes use the extended IUPAC genetic alphabet to describe nucelic acid sequences.
  If you working with *BioStrings* objects, and need a reminder of the basic characters of the extended code, you can just type `IUPAC_CODE_MAP` when you have the *BioStrings* package loaded into your R session.

 For example, entering the below into your command-line..
 ```
 IUPAC_CODE_MAP
 ```
-Will return the below to your console:
+...will return the below to your console:
 ```r
      A      C      G      T      M      R      W      S      Y      K      V      H      D      B  N
    "A"    "C"    "G"    "T"   "AC"   "AG"   "AT"   "CG"   "CT"   "GT"  "ACG"  "ACT"  "AGT"  "CGT" "ACGT"